katelmarsh/3106finalproject/README.md

 We took [IMDB](https://www.imdb.com/interfaces/) and [NYT Movie Reviews](https://developer.nytimes.com/docs/movie-reviews-api/1/overview) data  and compared sentiments for different genres before and after COVID-19 Lockdown started in March 2020.

-The final_project.Rmd contains the code for this project in full, with various versions of the data (json, csv, different merges) available as well.
+The final_project.Rmd contains the code for this project in full.
+Data will not be available in this repository but can be accessed using the links above.